 - Treat him the way you want to be treated.
 Basic.
 But so hard to do.
 Practice.
 Without being swayed by his reactions or his treatment of you.
 Stand alone and stand steadfast in your treatment to him.
 Good.
 Kind.
 Loving.

 - When he is mean to you or unkind.
 Just love from a distance, without reacting.
 “When I don’t get hugs from him or hugs back from when I give hugs, I feel upset.
 But then what?
 I get mad at him all over again.
 Why?
 What does getting mad solve?
-Love is something you give because thankfully, someone taught you how to give love without expecting getting anything back.
+Love is something you give because thankfully, someone taught you how to give love without expecting to get anything back.
 To love is to give.
 To expect love back is being selfish.
 Learn to expect nothing.